christian-hess-94/web-design-knowledge-base/Color.md

 #### Color Scheme

-A color scheme is a set of colors th
+A color scheme is a set of colors that have relationships between them.
+This set of color is what dictates the entire look and feel of